Council Tax Valuation Bands

 |F||£120,001 - £160,000|

 |G||£160,001 - £320,000|

 |H||More than £320,000|

-Your council tax bill will show which band has been allocated to your property under the correspondence address.
+Your council tax demand or exemption notice will show which band has been allocated to your property.

 Appealing against your Council Tax Band

-You can look up your council tax band online, and check if you can request a review on the Valuation Office Agency (VOA) website.
+You can look up your council tax band online, and check if you can request a review, by selecting ‘council tax’ on Valuation Office Agency (VOA) website.
 You can contact the VOA online or call 03000 501 501.
 Lines are open Monday to Friday, 8:30am to 5:00pm.
 If you don’t agree with the banding, you have limited rights of appeal.

 Discounts, Disregards and Exemptions